pointer-authentication/pcan-llvm/README.md

 # PCan

 This repository contains a fork of the LLVM compiler infrastructure that implements a prototype of PCan.
-PCan was presented at SysTEX '19 and included in the proceedings (link to be added).
+PCan was presented at SysTEX '19 ([link to paper](https://doi.org/10.1145/3342559.3365336)).

 ## Testing PCan